neijrr/nextcloud_passwords_handbook_ru/Administrators/Backups/Server-Migration.md

 ## With HTTPS/FTP Access
 1. Install [OCC Web](https://apps.nextcloud.com/apps/occweb) on both your Nextclouds
 2. Open OCC Web in your old Nextcloud
-3. Get the server secret
+3. Create a new backup
     ```
-    config:system:get secret
-    ```
-4. Create a new backup
-    ```
     passwords:backup:create migration
     ```
-5. Export the backup file
+4. Export the backup file
     ```
     passwords:backup:export migration
     ```